duckdb/duckdb_spatial/docs/functions.md

 The input coordinates will be clamped to the lon/lat bounds of the earth (longitude between -180 and 180, latitude between -85.05112878 and 85.05112878).

-Throws for any geometry that is not a `POINT`
+The geometry overload throws an error if the input geometry is not a `POINT`

 #### Example